 Complete or schedule the appointment to complete an application for TWC-VR services with the following in mind:

-The application appointment date must be and no later than 30 days after the date of the initial contact, or a good faith effort shown to meet this requirement.
+The application appointment date should be scheduled as soon as possible, and no later than 30 days after the date of the initial contact.
+If this deadline cannot be met, documentation of a good faith effort to meet this requirement is required.
 A good faith effort is defined as three or more attempts to contact the individual on more than one date and using more than one method of contact (e.g., phone, email).

 The TWC-VR staff member determines the individual's—